Bispectrum-window convolution via Hankel transform

 By replacing $\xv\rightarrow \xv_3$, the integrand in eq.~(\ref{eq:BLest}) becomes separable, thus enabling an efficient computation via linear combination of Fast Fourier Transforms.
-The differences induced in the measurements (and hence in the predictions) between these two definitions of the line-of-sight, the so-called wide angle effects, are usually negligible in the modelling of the power multipoles spectrum in a typical galaxy survey.
-We will assume the same is true for the bispectrum, although we acknowledge that a quantitative study of wide angle effects in the bispectrum is missing.
+The differences induced in the measurements (and hence in the predictions) between these two definitions of the line-of-sight, the so-called wide-angle effects, are usually negligible in the modelling of the power spectrum multipoles in a typical galaxy survey \cite{CastorinaWhite2018, CastorinaWhite2018b, BeutlerCastorinaZhang2019}\footnote{Note that although wide-angle corrections might be important in the case of a primordial non-Gaussianity analysis where the signal is coming from the large scale, it has been neglected in recent power spectrum multipoles analysis of eBOSS quasars, given the high redshift and small observational volume of the sample \cite{CastorinaEtal2019, 2021arXiv210613725M}.}.
+We will assume the same is true for the bispectrum, although we acknowledge that a quantitative study of wide-angle effects in the bispectrum is missing.